Go on to Part Two

 Sep.
 4 Speyer, Germany Rheinhalbinsel

 The band’s European gigs included this appearance at a two-day festival, appropriately nicknamed the “2-Tage Festival” on Sept.
 4 and 5.
 Interestingly, it appears that this event, which showcased British bands for a European audience, ran in both Speyer, Germany and Vienna, Austria at the same time and featured the same bands.
 The Speyer portion of the festival was called the "British Rock Meeting" while the Vienna portion was called the “Sensational British Superstar Festival”.
 Half the bands played in Speyer on Sept.
 4 while the other half of the bands played in Vienna on the same date.
 Then on Sept.
 5, all the bands simply switched locations.
 For instance, it is known that Black Sabbath played in Speyer on Sept.
 4 and again in Vienna on Sept.
 5, while Deep Purple, a late substitute for Rod Stewart and the Faces, followed the opposite schedule, both bands presumably headlining in their respective cities.
 Like Sabbath, Giant performed in Speyer on Sept.
 4 and Vienna on Sept.
-5. Many other British acts also participated, such as Fleetwood Mac and Family.
-The two Speyer shows were reported to have attracted between 25,000 and 40,000 fans.
+5. Many other British acts also participated over the two days, such as Fleetwood Mac, Curved Air and Rory Gallagher.
+One newspaper review revealed that Giant played last in Speyer while entertaining the crowd with ”some really far-out mutations on the violin”.
+Organizers expected attendance of 30,000 but the two Speyer shows were reported to have attracted as many as 45,000 fans.
 Actually, the Speyer portion of the festival was originally scheduled to be held at the Amphietheatre Thingstatte in Heidelberg, Germany before being moved to Speyer.
 Early posters and tickets were, in fact, labeled Heidelberg.
-It’s not known if there how well-behaved the large crowd was, but the promoters did make the questionable decision to use a “student security guard” to prevent disturbances.
+The crowd was reported to be fairly well-behaved, even though the promoters made the questionable decision to use a “student security guard” to prevent disturbances.

 Speyer “2-Tage Festival” - ticket with original city and ad with corrected city Sep.
 4, 1971